One protein is all you need: Experiments

 As baseline methods, we use techniques alternative to \methodname for improving the performance of the pre-trained base models.
 In particular, the ESMFold paper proposes randomly masking 15\% of amino acids in a protein sequence before inference, allowing for sampling multiple protein structure predictions from the regression ESMFold model~\citep{lin2023evolutionary}.
 For each sequence, we sample a number of predictions equal to the total number of \methodname steps and refer to this baseline as ESMFold + MP (Masked Prediction).
 As a baseline for ESM3, we use chain-of-thought iterative decoding, referred to as ESM3 + CoT, proposed in the ESM3 paper~\citep{hayes2024simulating}.

 \paragraph{Results.}

 Customization with \methodname consistently improves the performance of all the tested methods, ESMFold, HelixFold-Single, and ESM3, outperforming the masked prediction (ESMFold + MP) and chain-of-thought (ESM3 + CoT) baselines, as shown in \Cref{tab:structure-test}.
-Among the 18 challenging CAMEO test proteins, \methodname significantly improved the prediction of 7, 5, and 6 structures from ESMFold, HelixFold-Single, and ESM3, respectively, while only slightly disrupting the prediction of 2, 1, and 1 structures, respectively (\Cref{fig:tm_score_delta}).
+Among the 18 challenging CAMEO test proteins, \methodname significantly improved the prediction of 7, 4, 5, and 6 structures from ESMFold, DPLM2 Bit-based, HelixFold-Single, and ESM3, respectively, while only moderately disrupting the prediction of 2, 1, 1, and 1 structures, respectively (\Cref{fig:tm_score_delta}).
+Remarkably, \methodname improves DPLM2 Bit-based despite the absence of a confidence function (no trained pLDDT head available) and despite the model being pretrained via discrete diffusion, while still using the same masked-modeling objective for customization as for the other methods.

 Most notably, \methodname enables accurate structure prediction for targets that are poorly predicted with the original models.
 For instance, \Cref{fig:casp14_example} presents a strongly improved structure predicted using ESMFold + \methodname for the target that was part of the CASP14 competition and shown as an unsuccessful case in the original ESMFold publication (\cite{lin2023evolutionary}, Fig.~2E).
 Another example is shown in \Cref{fig:cameo_val_folding}, where \methodname refined the structure prediction from a low-quality prediction (TM-score $= 0.29$) to a nearly perfectly folded protein (TM-score $= 0.92$). \Cref{fig:ttt_vs_af2} shows that ESMFold + \methodname maintains computational efficiency of ESMFold, being an order of magnitude faster than AlphaFold2. \Cref{fig:hparams_esm3} additionally demonstrates the robustness of ESM3 + \methodname to the choice of hyperparameters.